Breaking the Loop of Overthinking: Tips from an EMDR Therapist in California for Anxiety & Intrusive Thoughts

 EMDR works for both major traumas (e.g., accidents) and smaller ones (e.g., a humiliating moment).
 I’ve seen clients, from teens to adults, shift from overwhelmed to grounded, often in a few sessions for simpler issues.

 Overthinking and intrusive thoughts don’t have to control you—they’re signs your brain needs help processing something deeper.
-Our team is here to guide you through EMDR, breaking those mental loops at their root.
+Our team at Wholeness Collective Therapy Group is here to guide you through EMDR, breaking those mental loops at their root.
 Curious?
 Contact us for a consultation.
-As stretching eases physical tension after a long day, EMDR can quiet your mind, guiding you toward emotional clarity one step at a time
+As stretching eases physical tension after a long day, EMDR can quiet your mind, guiding you toward emotional clarity one step at a time.

 Next